-- a) Newpin Social Benefit Bond (\$100,000): The bond was acquired in 2013.
+- a) Newpin Social Benefit Bond (\$100,000): The bond was acquired in 2013 and relates to a program sponsored by the NSW Government in collaboration with UnitingCare Burnside and Social Ventures Australia.
 Key terms of the social bond includes minimum 5% interest for the first three years, principal protection of 75% for the first one to three years and 50% for years four to seven, and an early termination right for poor performance from year three.
 If the social outcome is achieved the maximum possible interest rate is 15% per annum over the term of the bond.
 The restoration rate of children who enter the program is the key performance indicator, which in turn produces the interest rate and repayment obligations of the Newpin Social Benefit Bond.
 Interest payments are subject to cumulative adjustments depending on the restoration rate. - b) Aspire Social Impact Bond (\$50,000): Key terms of the social bonds include an effective annual fixed coupon rate of 2% and the potential payment of a flexible coupon based on the quantum of Trust assets.
 The quantum of Trust assets may depend on the amounts payable to the Trust from the South Australian Government based on savings generated by the program in terms of reduced requirements for hospital beds, reduced convictions and reductions in short-term/emergency accommodation.
 The term of the program is seven years, with a proportion of the outstanding bonds to be mandatorily redeemed between years five and six.
-The bonds are limited in recourse to the assets of the Trust c) Resolve Social Benefit Bonds (\$75,000): Under the terms of the bonds, as agreed with the New South Wales Government and the party responsible for delivering the program, the total fixed and performance coupon payable on the bonds may be 7.5% per annum to the extent that there is a reduction in the consumption of health services in New South Wales arising from the program that meets the agreed target.
+The bonds are limited in recourse to the assets of the Trust.